Administration of Justice Studies

 ENG 107

-Freshman Composition I/GE 3 GE- Composition
+Freshman Composition I/GE 3 GE- Written Communication

 PSY 101 Introduction to Psychology/GE (recommended or choose a class from this list) 3 GE- Social/Behavioral Sciences